 - Authors must comply with all deadlines for submission of Abstracts and Full Papers as detailed on the conference website.
 Full Papers for the Seamus Hogan Prize may be due before the Conference, to allow sufficient time for judging.

-When registering for the conference, please be sure to indicate that you wish to enter the Seamus Hogan Research Prize.
+When registering at the conference website, please be sure to indicate that you wish to enter the Seamus Hogan Research Prize.

 NOTE: Payment of any monies will only be in NZ dollars, either by way of an NZ cheque made out to the awardee as the payee or a direct debit to a NZ bank account held in the name of the awardee.